-Irish soda bread is a rustic quick bread leavened with baking soda instead of yeast.
-This bread is a great breakfast recipe similar to biscuits or scones, albeit a big biscuit or scone.
-As a matter of fact, Irish soda bread tastes a lot like biscuits.
+Irish soda bread is a rustic quick bread recipe leavened with baking soda instead of yeast.
 It has a mild, buttery flavor, and since you can make Irish soda bread with or without currants, it can also have a slightly sweet flavor.
 Either way, you’re going to fall in love with it.
+This is also a fantastic recipe for serving on St. Patrick’s Day or just because.

 This post is an update from a 2018 version.
 It now has pretty pictures and more concise instructions.